aidankeighron/educational-website/_posts/2025-04-09-Syllabus-To-CSV.md

 Let’s improve the popup so users can upload their syllabus file for us to use!

 Within our `<body>` element, we’ll add an `<input>` element with the type set to `"file"` — this allows users to select and submit their syllabus.
-Just below the input, we’ll include a `<p>` tag to let users know where they’ll be able to click and download their CSV file.
+Just below the input, we’ll include a `<p>` tag to let users know where they’ll be able to click and download their CSV file, which can contain text like **Click here to download your file!**.

 > ✅ **Tip:** Make sure to properly close both the `<input>` and `<p>` tags.

 Next, we need to connect our JavaScript to this HTML.
 To do that, we’ll add a `<script>` tag right before the closing `</body>` tag.
 The script should have `type="module"` and `src="popup.js"`.

-This tells the browser to load the logic from our `popup.js` file — the place where all our “behind-the-scenes” functionality will live.
+Using `type="module"` allows us to use modern JavaScript features such as `import` and `export` statements.
+The `src` attribute tells the browser to load the logic from our `popup.js` file — the place where all our “behind-the-scenes” functionality will live.
 Later, we’ll also update the `innerHTML` of the `<p>` tag to contain a downloadable link once the file has been processed.

 > Make sure to include the script tag at the bottom of the body or else your JavaScript will not work on your HTML elements.
 {: .prompt-info }